radian-software/straight.el/README.md

 default value is:

     (org-elpa melpa gnu-elpa emacsmirror)

+You can customize the following user option:

+* `straight-recipes-gnu-elpa-url`: The Git URL to use for the `gnu-elpa` recipe repository.

 To define a new recipe repository called `NAME`, you should do the following things: